event-driven-io/emmett/src/docs/getting-started.md

 **Our slice has 3 ports that one can plug in:**

-1. WebApi endpoint, where the user can send a request (which will be translated to a command).
+1. **WebApi endpoint**, where the user can send a request (which will be translated to a command).
-2. `getUnitPrice` function that gets the product price.
+2. **`getUnitPrice` function** that gets the product price.
 Depending on our design, it may represent a call to an external service (e.g. with HTTP), calling a database (e.g. read model) or just running some computation.
 We're also using it as an input to the command.
-3. Event store, from which we load events and store new facts.
+3. **Event store**, from which we load events and store new facts.

-We already made those dependencies explicit, allowing us to replace the real ones inside the tests.
+We already made those dependencies explicit, allowing us to replace the real ones in the tests.
 Also, as we know that we're doing Event Sourcing then, why not take advantage of that and write our tests in the following style:

 ::: tip